vain/open-watcom-os2-resource-issue/README.md

 The window appears, including the menu bar, but the dialog does not appear.

+On OS/2 2.1, the program just crashes.

+On OS/2 Warp 4, it does not crash but does not open the dialog, either.
-When run on OS/2 2.1, the program just crashes.
-On OS/2 Warp 4, we can see in the `hello.log` logfile that the return value of `WinDlgBox()` is `DID_ERROR`.
+We can see in the `hello.log` logfile that the return value of `WinDlgBox()` is `DID_ERROR`.

 # Comparison with Borland C++ for OS/2 Version 2.0